apache/incubator-retired-iota/fey-core/README.md

 ### Life-cycle Actor Hooks

 Fey's generic actor final overrides the life-cycle actor hooks, such as: `preStart`, `postStop`, `preRestart`, `postRestart`.
-But, it does offers to the user the possibility of executing any additional commands by overriding the following methods:
+But, it does offers the user the ability to execute additional commands by overriding the following methods:

 * **onStart**: Will be called as part of the actor's life-cycle `preStart`, right after make the decision of starting a scheduler or not (see **[Scheduler](#markdown-header-scheduler)** for more details).
-Be carefull when using this method for a load balanced agent, since it will be called for every routee.
-So, if you are binding to some port inside this method, for example, be aware that the other routees may not be able to bind to the same port again.
-(See **[Load Balancing](#markdown-header-load-balancing)** for more details)
+Be careful when using this method for an autoscaling Performer, since it will be called for every routee (Akka terminology).
+So, if you are doing something like binding to a port in the OnStart method of the Performer, other routees may not be able to bind to the same port again.
+(See **[Auto Scaling](#markdown-header-auto-scaling)** for more details)
 * **onStop**: Will be called as part of the actor's life-cycle `postStop`, after stopping the scheduler.
 Normally, this method is used to "clean-up" the actor, like closing connections.
 * **onRestart**: Will be called as part of the actor's life-cycle `postRestart`.
 When the actor is restarted, all of its children will be stopped and the `postStop` is going to be called, followed by calling `preStart`